brendenblack/cmdb-api/README.md

 * ssh.username: the username that should be used to connect to the test server
 * ssh.password: the password for the provided username

+The `ut.ca.bc.gov.nrs.cmdb.*` package is meant for fast, in-memory tests, while the `it.ca.bc.gov.nrs.cmdb.*` package is the place for tests that rely on out-of-process services.
 ------------------------

 ## Technology